 Operations and Management

-Regardless of the programming language you use, these provide both the fundamentals and advanced deep dives that will allow you to get the most out of Scylla.
-We also introduce you to a whole new way to connect to Scylla, using our new DynamoDB-compatible API.
+Regardless of the programming language you use, these provide both the fundamentals and advanced deep dives that will allow you to get the most out of ScyllaDB.
+We also introduce you to a whole new way to connect to ScyllaDB, using our new DynamoDB-compatible API.

 - Operations course: designed with Administrators and Architects in mind.